ensv/TS-Net/README.md

 ```sh
 $ ./generate_dataset.sh
 ```
-The program will automatically download the dataset if you run the code for the first time and prepare tfrecord files ready for training.
+The program will automatically download the dataset if you run the code for the first time and prepare all the necessary tfrecord files for training and testing purposes.

 To use the same patches as in our experiment, run the following command in "data" folder:
 ```sh